mikeboers/PyMemoize/README.md

     def get_etag():
         return len(state)

-    cache.get('etagged', basic_func, etagger=get_etag)
+    memo.get('etagged', basic_func, etagger=get_etag)

 Decoration
 ----------

-The cache object can be applied as a decorator to a function, which will automatically cache its return values keyed on the function name, and arguments provided.
+The `Memoizer` object can be applied as a decorator to a function, which will automatically cache its return values keyed on the function name, and arguments provided.
 This is only reliable as long as the `repr` of the arguments is deterministic (ie. no dicts which can change order).

 The inclusion of arguments into the key is the primary difference between the direct get method, and using the decorator; functions have effectively been memoized!